Martins83/LENS/README.md

 > ### **RQ3 (Usefulness):** How LENS<sub>PEMS</sub> is useful in making an assessment of a PEMS and identifying possible directions of improvement towards smartness?
+> To answer to this question we followed a mixed research methodology, including answers to a questionnaire and interviews.
+> * The questionnaire is available [here]()
+> * The anonymous responses to the questionnaire are available [here]()
+> * The transcription of interviews are available [here]()

 ### **Replication package**
-The replication package for the literature review of the paper submitted to IEEE TSE is available [here]().
+The replication package for the literature review of the paper submitted to IEEE TSE is available [here](https://github.com/Martins83/LENS/blob/main/Literature_Review_Replication_Package.zip).